© 2017 Leo Salomaa

 Renegade Superterrans41 gc

 Scary, genocidal superterrans bent on enslaving humanity to their dark will.
-To get the point across they decorate using skulls, spikes and skulls on spikes.
+To get the point across they use spikes, skulls and skulls on spikes for decoration.

 Power armor (D+2) 8 gc